franzos/private-ethereum-network-besu/README.md

 Instructions on how-to setup (and interact with) a private Ethereum network with proof of authority (QBFT) consensus algorithm using Besu.

-This is guide is using Besu `25.2.2` but may work with other versions.

-## Setup Besu
+### Setup Besu

 ```bash
 wget https://github.com/hyperledger/besu/releases/download/25.2.2/besu-25.2.2.zip
 unzip besu-25.2.2.zip && mv besu-25.2.2 besu
 ```

-Start a guix environment, and check if besu is running:
+Setup a guix environment, and check if besu is working:

 ```bash
 guix shell openjdk
 ./besu/bin/besu --version
 ```

-## Configure the network
+### Configure the network

-Create a genesis config `qbftConfigFile.json`:
+Create a genesis config `qbftConfigFile.json`.
+This file is already provided in the repository; Adjust it to your liking:

 ```json
 {